dbasu-umass/bate/README.md

 intermediate and auxiliary regressions is:

--   `collect_par()`: collects parameters from the short, intermediate and auxiliary regressions as a *data frame* (user provides data frame, name of outcome variable, name of treatment variable, names of control variables in the short regression, if relevant, and names of additional variables in the intermediate regression).
+-   `collect_par()`: collects parameters from the short, intermediate and auxiliary regressions; (user provides name of the data set, name of outcome variable, name of treatment variable, names of control variables in the short regression, if relevant, and names of additional variables in the intermediate regression); the output of this function is a data frame.

 Users can use the output from `collect_par()` to construct an area plot of the bounded box using: